Contact:

 Conveying height

-Definition: What is meant by conveying height
+Definition: What is meant by conveying height?

 Conveying height is the specific energy supplied to the medium (e.g., hydraulic oil), expressed as an equivalent height in meters.
 It consists of the geodetic elevation difference (static component), pressure losses due to friction and fittings, and, where applicable, a velocity component.
 In practice, one often speaks of the manometric conveying height, i.e., the sum of the elevation difference to be overcome and the loss heights in the system.
 The greater the conveying height, the higher the pressure and/or flow rate of the power unit must be designed so that tools such as concrete demolition shears, rock splitting cylinders, or combination shears operate reliably.
+In formal terms, the hydraulic head H relates to pressure via H ≈ Δp/(ρ·g), where ρ is the fluid density and g is the gravitational acceleration.

 Physical fundamentals and units

 Conveying height H, pressure difference Δp, and density ρ of a medium are closely related: the higher the density, the lower the height effect of a given pressure.
 Guide values help with classification: 1 bar corresponds approximately to a 10 m water column; for hydraulic oil (typically lower density than water) rather about 12 m.
 Conversely, a height difference of 25 m with hydraulic oil means an additional pressure requirement of around 2 bar for the static component.
 Added to this are friction losses in supply and return, fittings, couplings, and valves, which increase strongly with flow velocity (flow rate and hose inner diameter).
+The velocity component v²/(2g) is usually small in hydraulic circuits but can become relevant with very high flow velocities in undersized hoses.

 Significance of conveying height in hydraulics and demolition technology

 In closed hydraulic systems of demolition tools, conveying height determines whether the differential pressure required at the tool is present.
 For vertical lines to higher work areas (e.g., strip-out of a high-rise), the power unit must overcome the geodetic height in addition to the tool load.
 At lower-lying points of use (e.g., rock excavation in a tunnel), the static shares are partially supportive, yet line lengths and friction losses often dominate.
 For tools with high operating pressure requirements such as concrete demolition shears or rock and concrete splitters, a precise assessment of conveying height is crucial to avoid performance losses, heating, or delayed response times.
+If the available pump pressure is largely consumed by static head and line losses, actuators may stall, control becomes sluggish, and thermal load in the oil rises.

 Power units and conveying height